Portakallı Zeytinyağlı Kereviz

 Simmer until tender.

-Bring to a gentle boil, then drop the heat to the absolute lowest setting and simmer undisturbed for about 30 minutes, or until the root yields effortlessly to a paring knife.
+Bring the pot to a gentle boil, then immediately drop the heat to the absolute lowest setting and simmer undisturbed for 30 to 35 minutes, or until the celery root yields effortlessly to the tip of a paring knife.

 - 07